womeimingzi11/moreThanANOVA/resource/page/overview.md

 Here, we don't state what is ANOVA, there are amount of articles and videos about this topic.

-For what I can tell, there is an **premise** of ANOVA, in fact for all t-test family, is **Normal Distribution**(also Known as **Gaussian Distribution**).
+For what I can tell, there is an **premise** of ANOVA, in fact it is a premise for all t-test family, is **Normal Distribution**(also Known as **Gaussian Distribution**).
 Once your data do not meet normal distribution, maybe you want to transform them, like log(x+1), square-root, log, etc.

 However, we are not always lucky dogs, literally, it even never works for me in my current research.

-Gernerally, we choose nonparametric tests, the most famous nonparametric tsts to compare data between treatments like ANOVA are **Mann–Whitney U test**.
+Gernerally, we choose nonparametric tests, the most famous nonparametric tests to compare data between treatments like ANOVA are **Mann–Whitney U test**.
 Speak the Mann-Whitney U test, their are conceptions about signed-rank test and signed-rank sum test.
 We also don't state what are these conceptions, but I highly recommand you to Google them before you choose a test.

 You are welcomed to commit any feature about this and even any other features in my [repo on GitHub](https://github.com/womeimingzi11/rdaWithStep).